 The megapixels of the iPhone camera remain at eight but this is sufficient - don't let anyone tell you that competing smartphones with more megapixels take better pictures on the basis of how many megapixels they offer, because a load of pixels crammed onto a sensor will not create a better image.
-You can read more about the smartphone megapixel myth here but the crux is that more than 8MP is unnecessary (unless you are planning to blow up the image to a billboard - and actually an award winning iPhone photographer has told us he has no problems using his images on billboards.)
+You can read more about the smartphone megapixel myth here but the crux is that more than 8MP is unnecessary (unless you are planning to blow up the image to a billboard).
 The more megapixels you have the bigger the file, and the more space it will take up on your phone.

 What Apple has done instead is enlarge those pixels and enlarge the sensor they are on.
 Larger pixels yield greater electrical output, leading to clearer images in low-light conditions without resorting to messy noise-reduction techniques.

 When Apple announced the iPhone 5s it was the first time a smartphone manufacturer had opted to increase pixel size, rather than increase pixels.
 Since the iPhone 5s launch HTC has bought out the HTC One M8 offering only 4MP, but these pixels are even bigger than Apple's.
 It seems the idea is catching on.